snowyu/front-matter-markdown.js/README.md

       defaults to true. it will store the compiled markdown to `$compiled` too.
       * **Note**: the `content` and `$compiled` attributes are non-enumerable.
-    * `toc` *(Boolean)*: whether extract the directory from the list in the specified heading. defaults to true. the 'directoy' is put into `contents` attributes.
+    * `toc` *(Boolean)*: whether extract the directory from the list in the specified heading. defaults to false. the 'directoy' is put into `contents` attributes.
     * `heading` *(String|RegExp|ArrayOf(String))*: the toc list in the heading(s) to extract the directory. defaults to ['TOC', 'Table Of Content', 'Summary']
-    * `headingsAsToc` *(Boolean|Object)*: whether `generate` the directory from the headings of markdown. defaults to true.
+    * `headingsAsToc` *(Boolean|Object)*: whether `generate` the directory from the headings of markdown. defaults to false.
 It will `generate` the toc if no toc list in the specified heading(`toc` enabled).
       * `maxDepth` *(Number)*: Use headings whose depth is at most max depth for `generate`. defaluts to 3.
       * `firstLevel` *(Number)*: the first level to `generate` the directory from the headings of markdown.